nexpy/nexpy/doc/source/pythongui.rst

 The illustration shows the main features of the GUI:

 **1) Tree Pane**
-    This contains the tree structure of NeXus files opened in the File menu, non-NeXus files that have been imported and converted into the NeXus format using one of the NeXus readers, and NXroot, NXentry, or NXdata groups added from the shell.
+    This contains the tree structure of NeXus or HDF5 files opened in the File menu, non-NeXus files that have been imported and converted into the NeXus format using one of the NeXus readers, and NXroot, NXentry, or NXdata groups added from the shell.
 Various actions on the data can be performed by right-clicking a tree item, include plotting, renaming, fitting and deleting the data.

 **2) Plot Pane**
-    This contains plots produced by (a) the Data\:Plot Data menu item, which operates on the NeXus data selected in the tree, (b) right-clicking on NeXus data in the tree, or (c) using NeXus data Plot methods from the shell.
+    This contains plots produced by (a) the Data\:Plot Data menu item, which operates on the NeXus data selected in the tree, (b) double-clicking on NeXus data in the tree, or (c) using NeXus data ``plot`` methods from the shell.
 If an NXdata, NXmonitor, or NXlog group is plotted, the rank, dimensions, and plotting axes are determined automatically.
 If the rank of the data is greater than two, a two-dimensional slice is extracted from the data.
 The GUI allows the selection of alternative slices using one of the axis panels (see below).
 If an NXfield is selected, the axes can be chosen from other NXfields in the same group.
 It is possible to open other plot windows and switch between them using the Window menu or keyboard shortcuts (see below).

 **3) Shell Pane**
-    This is an IPython shell, with NeXpy already imported (as * so no prefixes are necessary), along with NumPy (as np) and Pylab (as plt).
+    This is an IPython shell, with NeXpy already imported (as * so no prefixes are necessary), along with NumPy (as 'np'), Pyplot (as 'plt'), and Matplotlib (as 'mpl').
 Any assignments to items in the tree pane are automatically reflected in the tree pane, and new NXroot or NXentry objects can be added to the tree from the IPython shell.
 NeXus data plots commands from the shell will appear in the plot pane, and Matplotlib commands can be used to modify the plot characteristics.
 The shell has enhanced features such as autocompletion of NeXus dictionaries and attributes and tooltips containing module docstrings when you open the module parentheses.

 **4) Axis Panels**
     The tabbed panels below the plot can be used to modify the plots.
 The